Week 1) Introduction: kernel terminology and basic kernel services

 Week 14) System startup: boot loaders, kernel startup, and system launch

-Week 15) System tuning: performance measurement, system tuning, and crash dump analysis
+Week 15) System tuning: performance measurement and system tuning

 Students should acquire a copy of the course textbook by Marshall Kirk McKusick, George V. Neville-Neil, and Robert N.M.
 Watson: The Design and Implementation of the FreeBSD Operating System, Second Edition, published by the Addison-Wesley subsidiary of Pearson Education.
 In preparation for the first class, students should read the first three sections of chapter 2 and all of chapter 3.
 Optionally they can read the Preface and Chapter 1.